Chart Color Schemes

 Health performance in Rasmussen is well below average with considerably higher than average prevalence of common health conditions and to an even higher degree among older age cohorts

-Rasmussen faces significant health challenges, with a notably higher prevalence of common health conditions compared to average SA2 areas.
+Rasmussen faces significant health challenges, with a notably higher prevalence of common health conditions compared to averages.
+This is particularly true for older age groups.

 Frequently Asked Questions - Health